DOI10.47051/ESLN1031

 Figure 2: Distribution of Micrurus obscurus in Ecuador.
 The type locality is Iquitos, Peru.
 See Appendix 1 for a complete list of the presence localities included in the map.

-Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this genus.3 The species epithet obscurus is a Latin word meaning “dark” or “obscure.”
+Etymology: The generic name Micrurus, which is derived from the Greek words mikros (meaning “small”) and oura (meaning “tail”), refers to the short tail in members of this genus.3 The species epithet obscurus is a Latin word meaning “dark” or “obscured.”
 It probably refers to the dark pigment on the head scales of this snake species.5

 See it in the wild: Black-necked Coralsnakes are usually found no more than once every few weeks at any given locality.
-In Ecuador, the areas having the greatest number of recent observations are Wild Sumaco Wildlife Sanctuary and the immediate environs of the town Puyo.
+In Ecuador, the areas having the greatest number of recent observations are Wild Sumaco Wildlife Sanctuary and the immediate environs of the town of Puyo.
 It appears that the best way to find Black-necked Coralsnakes is to walk along forest trails right after sunset, especially after a warm and rainy day.

 Acknowledgments: This account was published with the support of Secretaría Nacional de Educación Superior Ciencia y Tecnología (programa INEDITA; project: Respuestas a la crisis de biodiversidad: la descripción de especies como herramienta de conservación; No 00110378), Programa de las Naciones Unidas (PNUD), and Universidad San Francisco de Quito (USFQ).